San José to Reno-Tahoe flights on Southwest Airlines restart

 Southwest Airlines temporarily suspended service between San José and Reno in April 2020 due to the COVID-19 pandemic and related travel declines.

 SJC still requires a face covering for all passengers on airport property and onboard aircraft, which is mandated by the Transportation Security Administration until January 18, 2022.
-Passengers can continue to do their part by social distancing from others; washing and/or sanitizing hands frequently; and staying home if sick and avoiding travel.
+Passengers can continue to do their part by social distancing from others; washing and/or sanitizing hands frequently, and staying home if sick and avoiding travel.

 Leave a Comment